Bootstrap a management cluster¶

 kaas-bootstrap/passwords.ymlalong with other IAM passwords.

 The Container Cloud web UI and StackLight endpoints are available through Transport Layer Security (TLS) and communicate with Keycloak to authenticate users.
 Keycloak is exposed using HTTPS and self-signed TLS certificates that are not trusted by web browsers.

 To use your own TLS certificates for Keycloak, refer to Configure TLS certificates for management cluster applications.

 When the bootstrap is complete, the bootstrap cluster resources are freed up.

 Optional.
 Deploy an additional regional cluster of a different provider type or configuration as described in Deploy an additional regional cluster (optional).

-Now, you can proceed with operating your management cluster using the Container Cloud web UI and deploying managed clusters as described in Create and operate an Equinix Metal based managed cluster.
+Now, you can proceed with operating your management cluster using the Container Cloud web UI and deploying managed clusters as described in Create and operate an Equinix Metal based managed cluster with public networking.